isamathr/coalition-governments/README.md

 ## Data Collection <a name="collection"></a>

-The process of collecting data is described in this Jupyter Notebook
+The process of collecting the necessary data is described in this [Jupyter Notebook](https://github.com/isamathr/coalition-governments/blob/main/process/Collecting_datasets.ipynb).
+Some further cleaning is required to get the final version of the files

 ## Data Analysis <a name="analysis"></a>